How to Say 'I Love You' in Dothraki — Anha Zhilak Yera

 If you are learning these phrases for a wedding — and at least a few couples each year do hold Dothraki-themed ceremonies — these are the words you will want:

-A Dothraki wedding in canon is a public, violent affair — Daenerys's wedding in Game of Thrones episode one is the dramatized version.
-The vows themselves, however, are spoken privately and use these compact, declaration-free constructions.
-Affection is shown rather than spoken even at the ceremony.
+A Dothraki wedding in canon is a public, intense affair — Daenerys's wedding in Game of Thrones episode one is the dramatized version, complete with ritual combat and a public consummation.
+The vows themselves, however, are spoken as compact, declaration-light constructions, consistent with how Dothraki express devotion everywhere else in the language.
+For the full breakdown, see our guide to Dothraki wedding blessings and ceremonial phrases.

 Khal Drogo's Actual Words

 The dialogue most viewers remember is the moment Drogo speaks Common (English) for the only time in the series: Moon of my life, I am hurt.
-By that point Daenerys has been teaching him her language for months, and he answers her in it as a gift.
+By that point Daenerys has been teaching him her language for months, and he answers her in it as a gift — echoing back the very endearment she taught him for herself.
 The Dothraki original of the relationship, however, is what carries:

 - Drogo to Daenerys:

-Yer zhavvorsa anni— you are my sun and stars. - Daenerys to Drogo:
+Jalan atthirari anni— moon of my life. - Daenerys to Drogo:

 For thirty more from the Great Khal, see our 50 best Khal Drogo quotes guide.